Trazodone Withdrawal

 Expand list

-Abruptly stopping Trazodone use can lead to withdrawal symptoms.
-Withdrawal symptoms are more likely to occur if the medication has been taken for an extended period or at higher doses.
+Abruptly stopping trazodone use can lead to withdrawal symptoms.
+Trazodone withdrawal syndrome is more likely to occur if the medication has been taken for an extended period or at higher doses.
+In this article, Avenues Recovery, premier addiction recovery specialists, explore trazodone withdrawal, its symptoms, side effects, and management tips.

 What Is Trazodone?